ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 model = create_model()
 ```

-Feel free to explore the official documentation of the functional API: https://keras.io/guides/functional_api/
+Feel free to explore the [official documentation](https://keras.io/guides/functional_api/) of the functional API.

-### Change the backend in Keras
+### Changing the backend in Keras

 Keras is a multi-backend framework which can be changed at runtime.
 You
-can change the backend using an environment variable or using Python.
+can change the backend using an environment variable or by using Python.

 Here is an example of changing the backend using an environment variable: